secretstache/starter-theme/README.md

 # Starter Theme

 **Starter Theme** is essentially a theme boilerplate for SSM projects built on top of [Sage/Roots](https://github.com/roots/sage) (starter theme with a modern development workflow).
-It is responsible for the *presentable* layer of a project, builds assets and views, uses [Blade templating engine](https://laravel.com/docs/5.7/blade) to render front-end and contains the public presentation of SSMPB entiites.
+It is responsible for the *presentable* layer of a project, builds assets and views, uses [Blade templating engine](https://laravel.com/docs/5.7/blade) to render front-end and contains the public presentation of SSMPB entities.

 ## Main Concepts